How to Use Conditional Formatting for Dates?

 To highlight all the dates which belong to the weekend follow the below steps.

 In the formula section of the conditional formatting enter the below formula.

 We get the following result.

-Here I have applied WEEKDAY formula.
+Here I have applied WEEKDAY in excel formula.
 The formula reads below.

 WEEKDAY function checks all the selected cell dates weekday number if the week starts from MONDAY (WEEKDAY(A1,2)).
 So this will give the weekday number in the week if the number given by the WEEKDAY function is >5 i.e. Saturday and Sunday then it will highlight the weekend dates.